Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/02-genomics-with-R-&-bioconductor-II.md

 ## Genome annotation

-Commonly in genomic data analysis, we want to provide additional context to our data that helps us addrees our scientific hypothesis.
+Commonly in genomic data analysis, we want to provide additional context to our data that helps us address our scientific hypothesis.
 We often achieve this through integrating results from an analysis with publicly available annotation data.
 Bioconductor provides functionality to directly interface with many popular annotation databases (NCBI, Ensembl, GenBank, UniProt) and import these data into your R environment as Bioconductor type objects (e.g. GRanges).

 Examples of common annotation tasks include:
 * Mapping unique gene identifiers (e.g. ENSEMBL or NCBI IDs) to gene symbols in an RNA-seq experiment